szellmann/visionaray/README.md

 Getting Visionaray
 ------------------

-Under Linux or Mac OS X, use the following commands to clone Visionaray
+The Visionaray git repository can be cloned using the following commands:

 ```Shell
 git clone https://github.com/szellmann/visionaray.git